pantheon-systems/wp-redis/readme.txt

 This assumes you have a PHP environment with the required Redis library and a working Redis server (e.g. Pantheon).

 1. Install `object-cache.php` to `wp-content/object-cache.php` with a symlink or by copying the file.
-2. If you're not running on Pantheon, edit wp-config.php to add your cache credentials:
+2. If you're not running on Pantheon, edit wp-config.php to add your cache credentials, e.g.:

         $redis_server = array( 'host' => '127.0.0.1',
                                'port' => 6379,